Tabsher2/Artificial-Intelligence/openai/README.md

 The car then goes up the left hill, until it starts to slip down again, when I then switch and tell it to go right.
 This goes back and forth until the cart has enough velocity to reach the goal.
 In my tests, it only took 3 total switches, two sets of moving right, and one of moving left, receiving a consistent score of -122.
 I initially tried moving left first instead of right but this took longer and only got a score of -173.

+**Problem 2** For problem 2, my first attempt involved moving the cart based on its position.
+If it got too far to the left, move to the right, and vice versa.
+After a few attempts, this didn't seem to work.
+I then switched it to be based off pole angle instead of cart position but it still was not quite right.
+Finally, I decided to test out constantly switching back and forth between directions until there was a problem.
+This seemed to have much better results.
+I would switch actions every iteration until the pole angle got unbalanced.
+Whatever action made the pole go out of balance, I would do the opposite action until the pole was back in balance, then I would switch back to alternating between actions.